smatechnologies/opcon-basic-training/docs/Unit 1 Exercise 6.md

 5. In **Schedule Build** window:
   * Select the **Released** option to automatically build the Schedule.
 6. Click the **Build** button.
-7. In the next sreen (Build Results), expand the dropdown menu and click down to select and click on **My First Schedule** .
+7. In the next screen (Build Results), expand the dropdown menu and click down to select and click on **My First Schedule** .
 8. The **Processes** screen will allow review of the Job Run results and details.